shravanshanmugam/learn-react/react-router-v6/notes.md

 ## Relative Link

-- With relative linking, the child route path is assumed based on the parent route path
+- With relative linking, the child `Route` path is assumed based on the parent `Route` path

 ```xml
 <Route path="host" element={<HostLayout />}>